evert/evert.github.com/_posts/2020/2020-01-02-h2-parallelism.md

 with what we got.
 We have access to HTTP/2 Server Push, and requests are cheap.

-Since HTTP/2, 'many, small HTTP endpoints' felt to me like it was the most elegant design, but does the perforance hold up?
+Since HTTP/2, 'many, small HTTP endpoints' felt to me like it was the most elegant design, but does the performance hold up?
 Some evidence could really help.

 My goal for this performance test is fetch a collection of items in the